ChadBailey/sddp.io/docs/usbc.md

 > The Steam Deck requires USB-C PD of 45 watts

 USB-C has improved upon the USB specification in many ways.
-Among them is the ability to specify the _maximimum wattage that can be delivered_ known as USB-C PD or Power Delivery.
+Among them is the ability to specify the _maximum wattage that can be delivered_ known as USB-C PD or Power Delivery.

 Since the Steam Deck requires 45 watts of PD, if you use a 100watt PD charger it will work and supply it the full power necessary.
 It will also not be any faster